vimeify/vimeo.php/README.md

 This library was built for the purposes of the Vimeify.com WordPress plugin, however, anyone can use it, really!

+The main goal of this library is to maintain backwards compatibility with at least 4 PHP major versions, this way, the library will be compatible with most WordPress installs.

 ## Support

 To troubleshoot an issue, reach out to [Vimeo Support](https://vimeo.com/help/contact).